fioprotocol/fio-bundles/README.md

 ## Building

 This is a standard go project, and can be built with `go build` or `go install`.
 The `Dockerfile` is provided for convenience and is a minimal container with the binary.
 It must be enhanced to capture the appropriate command-line or env variables.
 The resource file, api_list.txt, will be built into the binary at build time.
+Copy or edit the api_list.txt file, including the nodeos API URLs that should be used for API interatction.
+See the resource directly for the current list of testnet and mainnet API URLs.

-To build, execute the following command from the project root;
+To build, perform the following steps from the project root;
+* Verify the api_list.txt file contains the correct Fio nodeos API URLs
-* go build -trimpath -o bundles cmd/bundles/main.go
+* Execute the command `go build -trimpath -o bundles cmd/bundles/main.go`

 ### Usage